TV shows like Suits might have given you a glimpse into the work of paralegals, with their late nights and challenging projects.

 “I typically work eight hours a day, and the environment is fast-paced and constantly changing,” says Kayla Basenese, personal injury paralegal at The Lovely Law Firm Injury Lawyers®.

-In order to give you better insights into what a day for a paralegal looks like, we’ve mentioned different types of paralegals to analyze what duties they deliver.
+To give you better insights into what a day for a paralegal looks like, we’ve mentioned different types of paralegals to analyze what duties they deliver.

 Also see: Paralegal Interview Questions